-- 1. The granting of an Official or Military Leave of Absence shall cause the employee's probation period to be extended by the length of the Official Leave or by the length of the Military Leave in excess of fifteen (15) calendar days.
-If the employee is on probation, the extended probation period resulting from the Official or Military Leave of Absence shall end with the first day of the pay period after said extended date.
-An employee who is suspended shall have his or her probation extended by the length of suspension, with the extended probation period ending with the first day of the pay period after said extended date. - With the mutual agreement of a new probationary employee and his or her agency/department, the employee's new probation period may be extended at the sole discretion of the Chief of Employee Relations for a period not to exceed ninety (90) calendar days provided such action is approved by the Chief of Employee Relations before the normal probation period is completed.
-In such cases, the agency/department shall advise OCEA in writing regarding the extension of probation as soon as practicable.
+When an employee is absent from work for more than 30 calendar days, the new hire and promotional probation periods shall be extended by the number of days the absence exceeds 30 calendar days and rounded to the first day of the first full pay period.

+An employee who is on Administrative Leave with Pay or suspended shall have their probation extended by the length of the Administrative Leave with Pay or suspension, and rounded to the first day of the first full pay period.

+With the mutual agreement of a new probationary employee and his or her department, the employee's new probation period may be extended at the sole discretion of the Chief of Employee Relations for a period not to exceed ninety (90) calendar days provided such action is approved by the Chief of Employee Relations before the normal probation period is completed.
+In such cases, the department shall advise OCEA in writing regarding the extension of probation as soon as practicable.